-16.2 You need our consent to transfer your rights to someone else (except that you can always transfer our guarantee).
+16.2 You need our consent to transfer your rights to someone else.
 You may only transfer your rights or your obligations under these terms to another person if we agree to this in writing.

-16.3 Nobody else has any rights under this contract (except someone you pass your guarantee on to).
-This contract is between you and us.
+16.3 Nobody else has any rights under this contract This contract is between you and us.
 No other person shall have any rights to enforce any of its terms.